nschomberg/react-slick-carousel/README.md

 Extend from https://github.com/akiran/react-slick
 ### Additionals
-* onInitTargetLeft for control target slide left on init
+* onInitTargetLeft (deprecated from 0.14.8) replaced by onTransformInitTargetLeft for control target slide left on init
 ```
   onInitTargetLeft(slide) {
     // slide: {targetLeft, slideCount, slideWidth, trackWidth, listWidth, listHeight}
     return (slide.targetLeft + 100);
   }
 ```
-* customTargetSlideLeft for control target slide left offset
+* customTargetSlideLeft (deprecated from 0.14.8) replaced by onTransformTargetLeft for control target slide left on change
 ```
   handleCustomTagetSlideLeft(slide) {
     // slide: {currentLeft, currentSlide, targetLeft, targetSlide}
     return (slide.targetLeft + 100);
   }
 ```
-* customCurrentSlideLeft: same as target but for current slide
+* customCurrentSlideLeft (deprecated from 0.14.8) replaced by onTransformTargetLeft: same as target but for current slide

 ### Important
 ### Breaking changes in react-slick@0.15